UKHomeOffice/data-transfer/README.rst

 The application is built for Python 3, but also tested against Python 2.7.
 It is **not** compatible with Python 2.6.

+**Note**: The application will not work if you have files with spaces in the names.

 Installing and getting started
 ------------------------------